artcom/klear/README.md

 * `A.png, B.png, X.png` is valid sequence of 3 PNGs
 * `Test_0001.png, Test_0002.png, Test__1000.png` is a valid sequence

-A sequence does not need to be consecutive (it can have gaps e.g. `01.png,10.png` is valid and the existence of e.g. 05.png is not enforced).
+A sequence does not need to be consecutive (it can have gaps e.g.
+`01.png,10.png` is valid and the existence of e.g. 05.png is not enforced).

 ### kle.yml

-Contains information about how to use the frames:
+Contains information fields about how to use the frames:

  * Number of columns and rows (geometry)
  * Frames per second
  * recommended gamma value
- * Potentially a free descriptor (name)
+ * descriptor (optional)

 The geometry is determined automatically by reading the first png in the png sequence and dividing width and height by 10 respectively.
 This relies on one tile in the png being 10x10px in size.

 *Example:*
 <pre>